shwetank/extension-docs/tut_architecture_overview.md

 	`<script src="scripts/jquery-1.9.1.min.js"></script>`
 	No external scripts or resources loaded over HTTP are allowed - except in the case of your local server, in which case you could add either `http://127.0.0.1` or `localhost` to your whitelist.
 You could also add the following schemes to the whitelist: `chrome-extension` and `chrome-extension-resource`.

-	Please note that this does not have any effect on the way you do ajax.
+	Please note that this does not have any effect on the way you do AJAX.
 You are free to make a call through `XMLHttpRequest()` to any origin.

 ## APIs supported
-Opera supports a certain subset of chrome.\* APIs found in the Chromium project, as well as a few APIs exclusive to Opera which are under the *opr* object.
+Opera supports a certain subset of chrome.\* APIs found in the Chromium project, as well as APIs exclusive to Opera which are under the *opr* object.
 The *opr*.\* APIs we support are:

 - [The Speed Dial API](tut_speeddial.html)